 Susan and I have the pleasure and honor of jointly delivering the Dr. David and Lola Rognlie Monson Lecture address to this freshman medical school class later this afternoon at the White Coat Ceremony.
 We’ve chosen the topic, “A View from Both Sides: Marriage and Medicine in a Changing Social Environment,” to reflect our experiences over the past several decades as a married professional couple.
 And my, have times changed!
 When I entered internal medicine residency training years ago, there were 12 fellow interns who were men, and only one woman—a 93 percent to 7 percent ratio, while our entering medical student Class of 2021 is composed of 37 men and 42 women, which is a 47 percent to 53 percent ratio.
 What a change that represents.
 If you can make it, we’d be happy if you can join us for the White Coat Ceremony that will be held later today at 5 p.m. in the Alerus Center Ballroom, 1200 S. 42nd St., in Grand Forks.
 The ceremonial address is named in honor of another couple—Dr. David and Lola Monson—whose generous donations to our medical education program enabled us to recruit Dr. Rick Van Eck to the School.
 Rick comes to us with a rigorous educational leadership background, and has helped us to bring our educational offerings to a new—and higher—level of excellence.
 Thank you again, David and Lola!

 Finally, I’d like to share with you a few highlights from material that I presented to the new students and their families during Family Day at the SMHS earlier today.
-The slides from my presentation are available here.
 In analyzing some very recently available data from the Association of American Medical Colleges (AAMC), where our performance and achievements are compared with those of all other U.S. medical schools, it is clear that UND SMHS continues to perform a vital service for North Dakota (and note that some of the data are expressed in percentile terms, meaning that our school performed at least as well as, or better than, schools with lower scores):

 By the way, the nearly $28 million in external sponsored funding noted above is the largest amount of such funding in the history of the School!
 Much of it supports programs and research that directly impact the citizens of North Dakota.